THREE LAKES HISTORICAL SOCIETY & MUSEUM

 We are excited to report that the foundation of the Johnson House has been rebuilt to assure the house will stand for at least another 140 years!
 Before work could begin on the exterior certain structure issues had to be addressed.
 The foundation of the house was in need of extensive repairs as many of the structural beams, some the original birch bark, were seriously deteriorated.
 That work has now been completed and the house sits squarely on new sill plates and is supported by new main beams and floor joints.

-The exterior work has now begun on the front of the house.
-Beginning with the front wall on Huron Street ( facing south) and one half of the east wall (facing the Library and the Museum Visitor Center) the siding will be replaced and the bay window restored to its original appearance.
-This area of the house is by far the most damaged and compromised.
-Stairs used for egress from the second floor which were not to code, have been removed and will be rebuilt as they are required as a fire exit from the second floor.
+the east wall (facing the Library and the Museum Visitor Center.)
+All of the windows, including the bay window in the front and all the windows on the porch, have been completely rebuilt with new trim and screens and painted the accent color, deep red.
+Stairs used for egress from the second floor which were not to code, have been removed and have been completely rebuit as well as the ramp leading to the side porch.
 The choice of Diamond Kote Smart Siding on the house was made to respect the historic appearance of the house, replicating the exact look of the existing wood siding, however with little or no future maintenance.
+Stop by and take a look.
+What a pleasure it is to see the Johnson House well on its way to a complete restoration.

 FUNDING